 When Copper Clothing asked us to test their pet blanket, we knew little about copper’s properties.
-And we have to say it is a bit difficult to determine if the blanket is providing anti-inflammatory relief or rejuvenating skin.
+And we have to say it is a bit difficult to determine if the blanket provides anti-inflammatory relief or rejuvenating skin.

 Although it’s only been a few weeks, we haven’t noticed a doggie odor on it.
 Since we wanted to test how easily it could be laundered, we did wash it in the washing machine.
-No issues were noticed with washing, and it dried well in the dryer without shedding any lint.
+We saw no issues with washing, and it dried well in the dryer without shedding any lint.

-If you’re looking for a heavy-duty dog blanket, you should definitely consider Copper Clothing’s pet blanket.
-At $40.33 you won’t be getting a bargain, but you may have the benefit of the Oligodynamic Effect.
+If you’re looking for a heavy-duty dog blanket, you should consider Copper Clothing’s pet blanket.
+At $40.33, you won’t be getting a bargain, but you may have the benefit of the Oligodynamic Effect.